suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 The "R" column indicates whether the cipher suite is Recommended:

-* Y: Yes, this cipher suite is recommended for use.
-* N: No, this cipher suite is not recommended due to security concerns.
-* D: Deprecated, this cipher suite should no longer be used.
+* Y: Indicates that the IETF has consensus that the item is RECOMMENDED.
+Requries Standard Action as defined {{!RFC8126}}.

+* N: Indicates the IETF has made no statement about the suitability of the associated mechanism.
+Requires FCFS as defined in {{!RFC8126}}.

+* D: Indicates that the item is discouraged and SHOULD NOT be used.
+Requirest Standard Action or IESG Approval as defined in
+     {{!RFC8126}}.

 Cipher suite values are 2-byte big-endian integers.